OUR SANITATION AND CLEANING PROCEDURE

 1. Wiping and cleaning all surfaces.
-With warm water and cleaning detergent, we wipe down benches, backrests, floor, and high contact areas.
-Vacuum and wash fiberglass floor.
-We use a disinfecting product on all surfaces.
+With warm water, we wipe down benches, backrests, floor, and high contact areas.
+Wash fiberglass floor.

 2. Dry out interior.
 We fire up the wood stove to high temperature and open the window and door.
 Cedar has a natural resistance to moisture and temperature change, so moisture will not collect in the wood surfaces or sauna.
 Any steam or water evaporates quickly with heat and ventilation.